radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/delete-environment.md

 ---
 # Delete an Environment

 This guide outlines the required steps to delete an environment from a specific environment's *Overview* screen.
+For details on deleting an environment from the *Environments* screen that lists all environments, review the [delete an environment guide](../environment-overview/delete-an-environment.md).

 > **Note:** Only non-production environments can be deleted by users.
 To delete a production environment... (**waiting for these details from RL**).